-- 1. Run on a single node, i.e. with 24 processes. - 2.
-Change the location of the processes across nodes (e.g. core 0 on node 0 with core 0 on node 1, instead of core 0 on node 0 with core 23 on node 1). - 3.
-Change the location of the processes within a node (e.g. core 0 with core 1, instead of core 0 with core 23). - 4.
-Can you explain any variations in the latency and bandwidth figures (as you change the process locations)? - 5.
-Change the threshold for eager sends see the PBS script or the MPI man page on ARCHER for how to do this with the environment variable MPICH\GNI\MAX\EAGER\MSG\SIZE. - 6.
-Try investigating the performance of buffered mode sends or strided sends (using MPI data-types).
+- 1. Send messages between different nodes, e.g. run on 25 processes. - 2.
+Change the location of the processes across nodes (e.g. core 0 on node 0 with core 23 on node 1, instead of core 0 on node 0 with core 0 on node 1). - 3.
+Change the location of the processes within a node (e.g. core 0 with core 23 instead of core 0 with core 1). - 4.
+Can you explain any variations in the latency and bandwidth as you change the process locations? - 5.
+ARCHER nodes are arranged in groups of 4 on the same physical blade, and communication within a blade is faster than between blades.
+Can you see any performance differences when running on more than 4 nodes? - 6.
+Change the threshold for eager sends see the PBS script for how to do this with the environment variable MPICH\GNI\MAX\EAGER\MSG\SIZE. - 7.
+Investigate the performance of buffered or strided sends.